tannerdolby/eleventy-photo-gallery/README.md

 ```

 ### Transforming Images
+The `respimg` paired shortcode performs build-time image transformations and generates responsive image markup with `<picture>`.
+Once images are resized/transformed you can use them anywhere in your project, this plugin removes the need for users to resize images on their own.

 Next, make sure to include the appropiate image metadata to use the `respimg` utility:

 - `src`: Image filename.